XZANATOL/DataChat/notes.md

 #### Paste in Images

 **(In progress)**
-* (2) Add the support to select the whole block on triple click.
-(Idea inspired from [Advent of Code](https://xzansite.cyclic.app/blog/Programming/Events/Advent%20of%20Code%202022))
 * (3) Add support for tab intendations.
+(Need this for python codes)
 * Play abit with the realtime API that pocketBase offers.
 (More docs reading)
+* Add error handlers.
+(For connection establishment bugs while on mobile)
+* Make an icon for the app.

 **Done**
 * Add the ability to Drag&Drop files. (mostly gonna use the `drop` event in JS)
 * (1) Add Code-Block support in the `textProcessor` function.
 (Text analysis is one of the trickiest things one must deal with)
+* (2) Add the support to select the whole block on triple click.
+(Idea inspired from [Advent of Code](https://xzansite.cyclic.app/blog/Programming/Events/Advent%20of%20Code%202022))

 **(low priority)**